nimakam/nimakam-notes/stablecoin/papers/v0.1/technical-whitepaper.md

 ### Pegged currency money

 The pegged currency money is the product that is ultimate offered to everyday digital money users and holders.
 It will have a stable value, the unit of which, should already be (or will be) widely accepted and used in everyday commerce transactions by buyers and merchants.
-The Ethereum based MVP implementation of this system will use a custom ERC20 that represents the value of the US Dollar ($).
+The Ethereum based MVP implementation of this system will use a custom ERC20 that represents the value of the US dollar ($USD).

 The token requires the base functionality already available in common programmable digital tokens, such as basic transfer functionality between accounts.
 The Ethereum community's version of this functionality is described by the [ERC20 standard](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md) also described [here](https://docs.ethhub.io/built-on-ethereum/erc-token-standards/erc20/);